Some people take far too many rest days, while others do not take nearly enough. Let’s talk about the warning signs that it is time for a rest day.

-Have you ever found your self in a good routine: your workouts are tough and you are going to the gym every day?
-Then suddenly you sprain your ankle.
+Has this ever happened to you?
+You are finally in a good fitness routine.
+Your workouts are tough and you are going to the gym every day.
+Then suddenly, you sprain your ankle.
 Or you hit a plateau.
 Maybe you are falling asleep at work.
 One of these things happened and now you are angry.
 You ask yourself, what am I doing wrong?
 Everything was going great and then it wasn’t.

 Maybe you should have taken more rest days.

-How do you know it’s time for a rest day?
+How do you know it is time for a rest day?
 Let’s talk about it…

 You’ve stopped seeing progress

 If you have hit a plateau, you may think you need to exercise more.
-Before you do that, try taking a day or too off.
+Before you do that though, try taking a day or too off.
 As I said before, rest days heal your muscles.
 If you are overtraining, your muscles will never get a chance to heal and change.
 Take a day off and consider how you can switch-up your exercise routine once you’re back in the gym.
 This off day may be exactly what your body needs.

 You hated every minute of your last workout